sovity/edc-ce/docs/deployment-guide/goals/production/4.2.0/README.md

 proxy (at least the protocol endpoint needs to be).

 - The sovity EDC Connector is meant to be deployed with a reverse proxy merging the following ports:
     - The UI's `80` port.
-Henceforth called the UI.
+Henceforth, called the UI.
     - The Backend's `11002` port.
-Henceforth called the Management API.
+Henceforth, called the Management API.
     - The Backend's `11003` port.
-Henceforth called the Protocol API.
+Henceforth, called the Protocol API.
 - The mapping should look like this:
     - `/api/v1/ids` -> `edc:11003/api/v1/ids`
     - `/api/v1/management` -> `edc:11002/api/v1/management`